korcankaraokcu/PINCE/CONTRIBUTING.md

 - Add ability to include non-absolute calls for dissect code feature(i.e call rax).
 Should be considered after the first version release.
 Might be useful for multi-breakpoint related features
 - Provide information about absolute addresses in disassemble screen
 - All tables that hold large amount of data should only update the visible rows(check ```disassemble_check_viewport``` for an example)
-- Add different kinds of themes and the ability to change between them on runtime.
-Implement dark theme first.
-Also add the ability to create a custom theme and modify the existing ones